 The tragic news from France this week of the vicious attack on Charlie Hebdo struck all of us at H-France with profound sadness.
 We stand in solidarity with the spirit of free expression and morn those whose lives have been tragically cut short.

 For the H-France Editorial Board,

 We have a new Fiction and Film for French Historians available.
 Emma Gilby reviews Alceste à bicyclette, John Connelly discusses the French TV drama, The Jewish Cardinal (Le métis de Dieu), and Alyssa Sepinwall grants instant classic status to Evelyne Trouillot’s novel, The Infamous Rosalie.

-The latest H-France Forum features three essays on Alice L. Conklin's In the Museum of Man: Race, Anthropology, and Empire in France, 1850-1950.
+Meanwhile, the latest H-France Forum features four essays on Marisa Linton's Choosing Terror.
+Virtue, Friendship, and Authenticity in the French Revolution.
 As always, the forum concludes with a response from the author.

 New on the H-France Salon: A multi-format dialogue between Eric Fassin and Carolyn Dean about the history of same-sex marriage, nation, and race in France.

 From the latest New Books in French Studies: Michael Kwass on contraband, smuggling, consumer revolutions, state building, and the notorious eighteenth-century criminal Louis Mandrin.